rhit-hsinr/csse432BitTorrent/README.md

 peer_id (20 bytes): A unique ID for the client

 TODO
-interested/uninterested
+1) interested/uninterested,
-have
+2) have,
-piece
+3) piece,
-request
+r4) request,
-bitfield
+5) bitfield,
-cancel
+6) cancel,
-updating interest status
+7) updating interest status,
-request piece from peers
+8) request piece from peers